gabeklein/expressive-mvc/README.md

 <h1 id="overview-section">Overview</h1>

-Expressive allows for the creation and use of classes to define logic for components, via built-in hooks.
+Expressive allows for the creation and use of classes to define stateful logic for components, via built-in hooks.

 When the methods on a **Model** are used within a component **(a View)**, an instance is either created or found for its use.
-By watching what values are used on first render, the hook itself **(a Controller)** can keep in sync with them.
+By watching what values are used on first render, the hook itself **(a Controller)** can keep in-sync with them.

 This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller development pattern within React.